Lytle station

-Lytle is a station on the Port Authority of Allegheny County's light rail network, located in Bethel Park, Pennsylvania.
-The station serves area commuters, serving most notably as a park and ride station with 286 spaces.
-Many residences are also within walking distance, providing local access to Downtown Pittsburgh.
+Lytle station is a station on the Pittsburgh Light Rail network, operated by Pittsburgh Regional Transit, serving Bethel Park, Pennsylvania.
+It has two high-level side platforms for level boarding and is accessible.
+The station functions as a park-and-ride facility with 286 spaces.
+Many nearby residences are within walking distance, providing local access to service to and from Downtown Pittsburgh.

 History

 Lytle was originally a street level stop but reopened as a high-level platform park-and-ride station in 2004.

 An old Montour Railroad trestle, the Summit Park Bridge, was located over the Lytle stop.
 It was removed in 1993, 17 years after the last train ran across the bridge.